re4388/proof_of_work/readme.md

-This make file allow you to one command to show your work to the world
+This makefile allow you to run just one command and show your work to the world.

-## required software
+## required

-- git intalled
+- git
 - makefile env is ready
 - hub is ready [hub](https://hub.github.com/hub-create.1.html)